-Scripts | Midnight In Paris – with intriguing tales about the production, cast, writer, director
+Movies| Midnight In Paris – the script and intriguing tales about the production, director, writer, cast

 MIDNIGHT IN PARIS won best original screenplay and Woody Allen has the most nominations in this category with 15, and the most wins with 3.